aha-project/aha-project.github.io/index.md

 # Using AHA-GUI

-## Dependencies
+## Dependencies and Installation

 AHA-GUI requires the latest Java 1.8.0 (Java 10 has not been tested yet, but will be validated in the near future).

+Get the current built and zipped version from our [Releases Page](https://github.com/aha-project/AHA-GUI/releases) and unzip it in a place of your choosing.

-If you would like to build from source there are additional requirements, please refer to the readme for AHA-GUI for more info.
+Note: If you would like to build from source there are additional requirements and instructions, please refer to the readme in the AHA-GUI repository for more info.

 ## Running AHA-GUI